 If possible, make your wedding plans flexible.
 You can't know exactly how long it will take to get the fiancé visa, but you'll have to hold your wedding within 90 days of entering the United States.
 Before you sign any contracts for catering, photographic, or other services, discuss the situation with the service providers and build some flexibility into your contracts or agreements in case the date needs to change.

-To protect against sham marriages, U.S. immigration law requires that fiance visa applicants have met in person within the last two years.
-Given how many couples fall in love over the Internet, or even through old-fashioned letter writing or arranged marriages, such a meeting may not always have happened between fiances.
+To protect against sham marriages, U.S. immigration law requires that fiancé visa applicants have met in person within the two years preceding the date the initial fiancé visa petition is filed.
+Given how many couples fall in love over the Internet or through arranged marriages, such a meeting may not always have happened between fiancés.
 Couples who have not yet met, however, will need to make sure they do so at least once in the two years before applying for the fiancé visa.
-Even a brief meeting may be sufficient.
+Even a brief meeting can be sufficient.